Nicky Lopez Player Props: Royals vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff ranks 12th in the league with a collective 8.8 strikeouts per nine innings.
+- The 8.8 strikeouts per nine innings compiled by the Angels pitching staff ranks 12th in MLB.

-- The Angels have the 14th-ranked team ERA among all league pitching staffs (4.16).
+- The Angels have a 4.25 team ERA that ranks 16th among all league pitching staffs.

-- The Angels rank 15th in baseball in home runs given up (78 total, 1.1 per game).
+- Angels pitchers combine to give up 79 total home runs at a rate of 1.1 per game (to rank 15th in baseball).

-- In his last outing on Sunday against the Seattle Mariners, the right-hander went five innings, giving up three earned runs while surrendering seven hits.
+- In his last time out on Tuesday, the left-hander went six innings against the Texas Rangers, giving up five earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.